Americans' level of pride to be an American 2022

 Ingrained patriotism is also one of the reasons why so many American men have chosen to fight in wars throughout history, and around 45 percent of adults over the age of 75 are veterans.
 The number of veteran men under age 55 is noticeably lower, by the way, even though patriotism is alive and well and the U.S. is still sending soldiers to war zones.

-While Americans are overwhelmingly proud to be American, it is also worthwhile to see how the public opinion of the United States varies across different regions and countries of the world: While the United States enjoys a fairly favorable standing in Africa, for example, only a third of the Middle Eastern population views the United States favorably, most likely due to its controversial military involvement in the region.
+While Americans are overwhelmingly proud to be American, it is also worthwhile to see how the public opinion of the United States varies across different regions and countries of the world: While the United States enjoys a fairly favorable standing in Africa, for example, less than a third of the Middle Eastern population views the United States favorably, most likely due to its controversial military involvement in the region.